Indian Defence Accounts Service: Training, Initial appointments and Career prospects

-They become CDA at around 18 years of service.
-CDA is equivalent to Income Tax/ GST Commissioner/ IG of police/ Secretary to state government in an IAS cadre/ Joint Secretary to Government of India.
-IDAS officer's have been holding important deputation posts under Government of India.
+CDA is equivalent to Income Tax/ GST Commissioner/ IG of police/ commissioner & Secretary to state government in an IAS cadre/ Joint Secretary to Government of India.
+IDAS officers get promoted to HAG, HAG+ and Apex level posts in cadre such as PCDA/PIFA, Addl CGDA and Spl CGDA and CGDA respectively.
+In addition, IDAS officers have been holding important deputation posts under Government of India, across various Ministries, Statutory Organisations and even appointments within various State Governments.